MaartenGDev/learning-rust/README.md

     - the client defines what should be running, not how
     - kubernetes takes care of versioning, deployments and high availability.

-To put it simply, it helps the architects to easily deploy and manage systems and it is especially well suited for a microservice architecture.
-My goal this project is to take the core principles of kubernetes and make my own implementation.
+To put it simply, it helps the architects easily deploy and manage systems and it is especially well suited for a micro-service architecture.
+My goal for this project is to take the core principles of kubernetes and make my own implementation.
-By creating my own basic implementation i get to use various libraries for HTTP(server + client) and can practice with writing functional code for the business logic.
+By creating my own basic implementation I get to use various libraries for HTTP(server + client) and can practice with writing functional code for the business logic.

 A more concrete definition is outlined below:
 - Controlplane API